Saniyapatel04/Appletv/README.md

 ## Apple TV+ Clone
 ---
 <p>
-This was a collaborative construct week project at Masai School.
 Goal behind the project was to create a clone of the Flipkrt website as close as possible to the original one with all the major functionalities of this website, such as User Authentication, User Details Management, Series & Shows gallery and carousels and Show Details.
 This project was built by a team of 6 developers in 5 Days.
 </p>